adityaongit/http_server_assignment/README.md

 # HTTP Server Optimization - Final Submission

 This repository showcases the implementation of a highly optimized HTTP server, designed to meet the specific requirements outlined by Headout.
-The server is written in [your chosen language/framework], and the entire application is bundled into a Docker image named `Dockerfile`.
+The server is written in Javascript + (Node.js & Express.js), and the entire application is bundled into a Docker image named `Dockerfile`.

 ## Key Features